 the history of parliamentarianism.

-to a more enlightened exercise of the inalienable
+is essential to a more enlightened exercise of the inalienable

 Statute and Election

-exceptions due to the nature of certain positions, such as
+does make some exceptions due to the nature of certain positions,

-that parties or coalitions of parties put forward in each
+elected from lists that parties or coalitions of parties put

-citizens from the constituency for which he or
+not just the citizens from the constituency for which he or

 corresponds to the duration of one legislature.